Fremantle Stuff > port. See also: the FPA building, port admin, harbourmasters, pilots, sheds.

-The port of Fremantle, in the mouth of the Swan River, was opened in 1896.
+The port of Fremantle (photo courtesy of Roel Loopers) in the mouth of the Swan River, was opened in 1896.
 It was constructed at the direction of the Supervising Engineer of Public Works, Charles Yelverton O'Connor.
 Before its construction there was much debate about where the port should be: in the river, in the sea near its mouth, in Gage Roads, or in Cockburn Sound.
 The discussion continues to this day.

-Before the port was opened, ships used at first to have to drop anchor somewhere near Fremantle.
+Before the port was opened, ships used at first to have to drop anchor somewhere in the sea near Fremantle.
 That this was a risky procedure is shown by various shipwrecks, notably that of the Marquis of Anglesea, 23 August 1829, which was wrecked on what was subsequently named Anglesea Point.

 Then various jetties were built: in Bathers Bay, in South Bay, and out from Anglesea Point (the short and then the long jetties).

-Victoria Quay is the name given to the South Wharf of the port in the Swan River at Fremantle during the reign of Queen Victoria - tho the name may be changed back to the original one.
+Victoria Quay is the name given to the South Wharf of the port in the Swan River at Fremantle during the reign of Queen Victoria.
+It was given that name by the Duchess of Cornwall and York (later Queen Mary) 26 July 1901 when she and the Duke (later King George V) visited.
+(The name could be changed back to the non-regal but more meaningful one.)
 The North Wharf is now almost entirely a container terminal.
-This page deals with the buildings on the southern wharf.
+This page deals with the buildings on this southern wharf.

-Google's image shows the gap between B and C Sheds on the left (and a naval ship in port), and the four buildings in the immigration complex.
-From the top: the cafeteria, immigration office, toilet, waiting room, electricity substation.
+Google's image shows the gap between C and D Sheds on the left (and a naval ship in port) and the four buildings in the immigration complex.
+From the top they are: the cafeteria, immigration office (and toilet), waiting room, electricity substation.

-Photo c.
-1909 courtesy FHC #976: The Western Australian Immigration Office and Information Bureau on the Fremantle wharf at Victoria Quay.
+Fremantle Library photo c.
+1909 no. 976: The Western Australian Immigration Office and Information Bureau on the Fremantle wharf at Victoria Quay.
 It was completed 29.11.1906 at a cost of 1002 pounds.
 It stood near the C shed for six years and was then moved to the Railway reserve at the Market Street bridge.
 In 1907 there were 949 assisted and nominated passages to Western Australia and in 1911, 9578.